 For high performance organizations, there’s a strong link between employees who take ownership, having a culture of accountability, and having a high trust workplace.
 All three are critical to embed into the culture and values of an organization.
 Here are a couple key ways to accomplish this.

 The past decade has brought a wave of collaborative solutions to organizations worldwide.
-Open office concepts with less barriers and enclosed areas are embraced and encouraged.
-Progressive meeting styles, such as standing cross functional meetings, have become the ideal.
+Open office concepts with fewer barriers and enclosed areas are embraced and encouraged.
+Progressive meeting styles, such as standing cross-functional meetings, have become the ideal.
 Social software like SalesForce, Chatter, Yammer, and Slack are taking over workplaces.

 If you were to sit in during one of the many leadership meetings held throughout the year in almost any organization, one key topic that you would undoubtedly hear time again is “employee engagement.”
 Plenty has been written about the topic, and we have all heard just how great it is and how costly disengagement can be.
 Organizations are aware that, at best, only one-third of their current employees are engaged and that they could be doing more.